khj1977/toy_framework/README.md

 - $this->serverEnv = new ServerEnv();
 - $this->stage = $this->serverEnv->get("K_STAGE");

-Thus, K_Stage would ve Dev, Staging or Production.
+Thus, K_Stage would be Dev, Staging or Production.
 According to that, file name of config will be determined.
 Note that $stage could be arbitrary words but the previous three strings would be appropriate.
 Note the above two $this->stage are used in the different context.

 # Why PHP?